-- a.
-Prior to the filing of a final map or parcel map, the subdivider shall file with the County Recorder a joint certification from the County Tax Collector and County Controller stating that all taxes due have been paid and that there are no liens against the subdivision or any part of it for unpaid State, County, municipal or local taxes or special assessments collected as taxes. - b.
+a.
+Prior to the filing of a final map or parcel map, the subdivider shall file with the County Recorder a joint certification from the County Tax Collector and b.
 Whenever any part of the subdivision is subject to a lien for taxes or special assessments which are not yet payable, the final map or parcel map shall not be recorded until the subdivider or owner files with the Clerk of the Board all certificates and security required under Section 66493 of the Map Act.